Stephen de Boer

-Stephen de Boer is Canada's Permanent Representative to the World Trade Organization in Geneva, Switzerland.
-His appointment began on August 21, 2017.
+Stephen de Boer is Canada's former Permanent Representative to the World Trade Organization in Geneva, Switzerland.

 Biography

-Stephen de Boer is an environmental lawyer, diplomat, and negotiator.
-He was born in Goderich, Ontario and is the third of four children belonging to Dutch immigrants.
+Stephen de Boer is a trade expert, diplomat, environmental negotiator and trained lawyer.
+He was born in Clinton, Ontario and is the third of four children belonging to Dutch immigrants.

 Education

 de Boer attended The University of Western Ontario, where he obtained a B.A in Political Science (1986), and Bachelor of Laws (1989).
 He completed his Master of Laws (LL.M) at Georgetown University in 1991, specializing in international and comparative law.